rstudio/visual-markdown-editing/docs/markdown.md

 See the bookdown documentation for more information on [part headers](https://bookdown.org/yihui/bookdown/markdown-extensions-by-bookdown.html#special-headers).

-### Hugo Markdown
+## Hugo Markdown

-Under the hood, Blogdown makes use of the [Hugo](https://gohugo.io/) static site generation framework.
-This introduces a couple of special considerations for visual mode described below.
+The [Hugo](https://gohugo.io/) static site generation framework is commonly used with R Markdown for creating blogs as well as larger websites (for example, the [tidyverse](https://tidyverse.org) and [tidymodels](https://tidymodels.org) websites use Hugo).

+The [blogdown](https://bookdown.org/yihui/blogdown/) and [hugodown](https://github.com/r-lib/hugodown) packages both support creating Hugo websites with R Markdown.
+This section describes visual mode features and considerations for Hugo documents.

-#### Shortcodes
+### Shortcodes

 Hugo includes support for [shortcodes](https://gohugo.io/content-management/shortcodes/), which are special macros generally used to render more complex objects (e.g. tweets or videos).
 You can include shortcodes in visual mode by just typing them with the normal Hugo syntax: